Mail::SPF::Server(3pm) - phpMan

 version that covers the requested scope.

-More precisely, the following algorithm is performed:
+More precisely, the following algorithm is performed (assuming that

 1. Determine the authority domain, the set of acceptable SPF